 The Executive Committee of the Faculty Senate proposes the following amendments to the Faculty Constitution.
-In the summary below, the article and section numbers refer to the numbering in the proposed amended Constitution, not in the current Constitution.
-The attached document has the proposed amendments/changes highlighted in red.
+This summary outlines one primary amendment and two secondary related amendments.
+In the summary, the article and section numbers refer to the numbering in the proposed amended Constitution, not in the current Constitution.
+The attached document has the proposed amendments highlighted in red.